“This post may contain affiliate links. Please read my disclosure for more info.

 So, making the best use of the time we do have, is critical.
 We may feel busy, but busy isn’t the same as productive.

-Now, how do the 8% of people manage to achieve their resolutions against all these odds?
+Now, how do the 8% of people manage to set goals and achieve them against all these odds?

 - First, they have a vision, or a life plan for the next several years.
 It’s not a complicated plan.
 It just states for instance, “In five years, I want to be…” And their resolutions, or goals for this year are tied to their life plan.
 That puts the “why” behind your goals.